 - Be conversational.
 People are coming over to your shop.
 You have something that interests them.
 That’s half the battle.
 Know your product backwards and forwards.
 Just get them talking.
 It can be about anything, i.e. sports, then bring them around to talk with you about your product.

 - ABC — Always Be Closing.
 This is a classic statement that most people totally misunderstand.
 “Always be closing” does not mean you have a baseball bat in your hands as you demand the customer buy your product.
 It actually is quite the opposite.
 Customers are constantly giving out buying signals.
-You have to listen and when you hear someone address it.
+You have to listen for the signal and when you hear it, address it.
 For example, let’s say the customer says, “If I could get that chest of drawers to match Johnny’s bed, that would look very nice.”
-Your response better be, “Well Mrs. Jones, let’s fill out this invoice and I guarantee we can do that.”
-The two biggest mistakes people make in closing is to be either too heavy handed or too timid.
+Your response better be, “Well Mrs. Jones, let’s fill out this order form and I guarantee we can do that.”
+The two biggest mistakes people make when closing is to be either too heavy handed or too timid.
 They never ask for the sale.
-You would be shocked at what happens when you ask for the sale at least 3 times.
+You would be shocked at what happens when you ask for the sale at least three times.
 You actually get the sale.